ebourg/jsign/README.md

 #### Version 7.0 (in development)

+* New signing services:
+  * Azure Trusted Signing
+  * Oracle Cloud
+  * GaraSign
-* New signing services: HashiCorp Vault Transit (contributed by Eatay Mizrachi), Azure Trusted Signing, Oracle Cloud and GaraSign
+  * HashiCorp Vault Transit (contributed by Eatay Mizrachi)
+  * Keyfactor SignServer (contributed by Björn Kautler)
 * Signing of NuGet packages has been implemented (contributed by Sebastian Stamm)
 * Commands have been added:
   * `timestamp`: timestamps the signatures of a file